LukeGrahamLandry/franca/devlog.md

   but when jitting emit_ir.pending just makes shims, so have shims translate thier type_index to the callee. fuck but the callee is the fake wrapper, so have create_jit_shim check if it's Redirect and save the type. hack hack hack, need to clean that up, but it works! now i can call println!

+> mandelbrot only works in chrome.
+> `RangeError: Maximum call stack size exceeded.` in safari. also firefox.

 size of the compiler (examples/web/b.fr) wasm build with -unsafe -keep-names:
 - before: 2750476 (time to comptime hello world in import_wasm: 1086)